Skip to main content

 The crew enjoyed watching newly emerged mayflies land on our arms as we studied and banded songbirds, and passing fly-fishers rejoiced to see such great hatches of “trout food”.

-a tiny spotted fish swimming in water, partially obscured by the reflection of the waters surface.
-A waterstrider insect near it shows that the two are nearly the same size
+a spotted fish partially obscured by the reflection of the waters surface.

 A trout fry shelters near boulders in the side channel of the Diane Moore Nature Center.
 Photo Credit: Heidi Ware Carlisle